 The company continues to invest in its ClearPath Forward operating system software in order to retain existing clients in its Enterprise Computing Solutions business.
 If clients do not believe in the value proposition provided by ClearPath Forward or choose not to renew their contracts for any other reason, there may not be a meaningful return on these investments, and revenue could decline meaningfully.
 Furthermore, if ClearPath Forward is sold in the form of Software as a Service (SaaS) at an accelerated pace, this would have a negative impact on the company's short- and medium-term cash position and could adversely impact the company's operations, financial condition and liquidity.
 Additionally, the company also continues to invest in other software and solutions and related services.
-If the company is unsuccessful in selling these other solutions and related services may be insufficient to offset any revenue declines caused if the company is unable to retain its installed base.
+If the company is unsuccessful in selling these other solutions and related services, there may not be a meaningful return on these investments.
+Further, the revenues generated by other solutions and related services may be insufficient to offset any revenue declines caused if the company is unable to retain its installed base.